OpenTOSCA/container/docs/DeveloperGuide.md

 After opening this file you can click the green launch button (Fig. 7) on the top right of the editor window to start the container.
 ![ProductFile](graphics/ContainerProductFile.png)
 **Fig. 7**

-## Common issues

-Sometimes unexpected errors occur during the import process into Eclipse.

-### Resolving dependencies

-In case the project's dependencies cannot be resolved properly, there might be an issue with a missing Eclipse Plug-In named "Tycho".
-Make sure to get the latest version here: <LINK>
-After installation select all imported maven bundles.
-Right click, choose **Maven** and click **Update Project...** (default shortcut: **ALT + F5**).

-In the following window select **Offline** and **Force Update of Snapshots/Releases**